APrettyCoolProgram/crispy-box/Get_pre-built.md

-#Downloading a pre-built CrispyBox
+# Downloading a pre-built CrispyBox
 It's the easiest!

-##Choose from one of the following:
+## Choose from one of the following:

 * [**Standard CrispyBox**](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_personal.md)
  CrispyBox (version 0.9.5-beta+180124)
     * The "official" version of CrispyBox
+    * Requires 1.1GB of local HDD space
     * Built on Debian
     * Uses VirtualBox
     * 10GB dynamic HDD (8.9GB available for Dropbox)